The Van Conversion Dream

 You’ve heard a lot about minimalism lately.
 A classic example is Marie Kondo.
 Her books on the Japanese art of decluttering have taken the world by storm.

-You don’t have to align yourself with any particular philosophy to start culling and reorganizing your life to move into a conversion van or skoolie.
+You don’t have to align yourself with any particular philosophy to start culling and reorganizing your life to move into camper van conversions.
 Start with skin products (men will find this a cinch!).
 Once you realize how much you spend on makeup, moisturizers and hair products (and how much plastic waste they produce), you won’t feel bad about ditching them.

 Finish what you’ve got, throw away any expired items and donate any unused products.
 Once you’re living the van life, you won’t need these products anymore.
 Instead, you’ll be dreaming of an all-in-one product that can clean your body, floor, windshield, oil and bathroom.
 Who knows, there might even be an entrepreneurial vanlifer working on it right now!